spierala/mini-rx-store/projects/mini-rx-store/README.md

 ## Redux
 MiniRx uses the Redux Pattern to make state management easy and predictable.

 The Redux Pattern is based on this 3 key principles:
 * Single source of truth (the store)
 * State is read-only and is only changed by dispatching actions
 * Changes are made using pure functions called reducers

-## Features
+## MiniRx Features

 * Minimal configuration and setup
-* MiniRx is lightweight - check the source code :)
+* MiniRx is lightweight - check the [source code](https://github.com/spierala/mini-rx-store/blob/master/projects/mini-rx-store/src/lib/mini-store-base.ts) :)
 * Advanced "Redux / NgRx" API:
 Although being a lightweight library, MiniRx supports many of the core features from the popular [NgRx](https://ngrx.io/) library for Angular:
     * Actions
     * Reducers
     * Memoized Selectors
     * Effects
-* Simplified "shortcut" API for basic state management per feature...
+* Simplified API for basic state management per feature...
 You can update state without writing Actions and Reducers!
 This API operates directly on the feature state:
     * `setState()` to update the feature state
     * `select()` to read feature state
     * `createMiniEffect()` create an effect with a minimum amount of code
-* The source code is easy to understand if you know some RxJS :)
+* The [source code](https://github.com/spierala/mini-rx-store/blob/master/projects/mini-rx-store/src/lib/mini-store-base.ts) is easy to understand if you know some RxJS :)
 * [RxJS](https://github.com/ReactiveX/rxjs) is the one and only (peer) dependency
 * Support for [Redux Dev Tools](https://github.com/zalmoxisus/redux-devtools-extension)
 * Framework agnostic: Works with any front-end project built with JavaScript or TypeScript (Angular, React, Vue, or anything else)